ppy/osu-wiki/wiki/Help_Centre/en.md

 ### Bugs & crashes

-#### I have changed my settings, and now I can't start osu! or it freezes
+#### I have changed my settings, and now I can't start osu! or it freezes!

 **Resetting osu! back to its default settings will fix this in most cases.**